-This article is written for those who want to get better at using price to earnings ratios (P/E ratios).
-We’ll look at Lithia Motors, Inc.’s (NYSE:LAD) P/E ratio and reflect on what it tells us about the company’s share price.
-Lithia Motors has a price to earnings ratio of 7.46, based on the last twelve months.
-That means that at current prices, buyers pay $7.46 for every $1 in trailing yearly profits.
+Today, we'll introduce the concept of the P/E ratio for those who are learning about investing.
+We'll look at Lithia Motors, Inc.'s (NYSE:LAD) P/E ratio and reflect on what it tells us about the company's share price.
+What is Lithia Motors's P/E ratio?
+Well, based on the last twelve months it is 11.49.
+That means that at current prices, buyers pay $11.49 for every $1 in trailing yearly profits.

 How Do I Calculate A Price To Earnings Ratio?